hashicorp/consul/website/source/api/kv.html.md

 - `ns` `(string: "")` - **(Enterprise Only)** Specifies the namespace to query.
   If not provided, the namespace will default to the `default` namespace.
   This is specified as part of the URL as a query parameter.
+  For recursive lookups, the namespace may be specified as '*' and then results will be returned for all namespaces.
 Added in Consul 1.7.0.

 ### Sample Request